 This was a time of considerable prosperity for the area, even if the politics was complicated.
 Hellenistic culture became dangerously attractive.
 In particular the Book of Maccabees reports that young men were attracted by the gymnasia and the whole concept of practising athletics naked.
 This as always greatly upset the traditional Jews (though where their objection to nakedness came from, I have never been able to make out: the other great religions to the East: the Hindus, Buddhists and Confucians do not have the same objection).
 However, in 166 they rose in revolt against the Seleucids, led by one Maccabeus and a new line of kings was established known as the Hasmoneans.

-By now of course external pressure came no longer from the Greeks but from the Romans and the Hasmoneans survived by becoming client kings of the Romans.
-First Antipater became a client king of Pompey, but the most successful, though the most ruthless of all, was Herod the Great who became the Client King under Augustus and who rebuilt the temple and indeed much of the rest of his kingdom, in what we would call the Classical style.
-And it was into this milieu, of Jewish traditionalists fighting desperately against the lure of Greek and Roman civilisation, that Christ was born.
+By now, external pressure came no longer from the Greeks but from the Romans and the Hasmoneans survived by becoming client kings of the Romans.
+First Antipater became a client king of Pompey, but the most successful, though the most ruthless of all, was his son, Herod the Great who became the Client King under Augustus and who rebuilt the temple and indeed much of the rest of his kingdom, in what we would call the Classical style.
+And it was into this milieu, of Jewish traditionalists being faced with the being incorporated into the Roman Empire and Roman civilisation, that Christ was born.